MattCross01/Node-EAS-Alert-Generator/README.md

 ![Screenshot 2021-03-04 at 1 08 42 PM](https://i.ibb.co/g3xKhjX/forgithub.png)

+OTHER ALERT DISPLAY THEMES & TEXT-TO-SPEECH API COMING SOON!
 ============================================================================

-WARNING: This program cantains VALID Emergency Alert System tones.
-Do NOT play these tones over the air, as you may trigger a real EAS activation, which will result in imprisonment and/or $200,000+ fine.
+- WARNING: This program contains VALID Emergency Alert System tones.
+Do NOT play these tones over the air, as you may trigger a real EAS activation, which will most likely result in imprisonment and/or $200,000+ fine.
 YOU HAVE BEEN WARNED!

-DISCLAIMER: Follow above, I am NOT responsible for what you do with this program, i wrote this for the intention of EAS YouTubers to create their scenarios easier without needing to video edit.
+- DISCLAIMER: Follow above, I am NOT responsible for what you do with this program, i wrote this for the intention of EAS YouTubers to create their scenarios easier without needing to get into heavy video edits.